sterbini/AAP_CAS/student_instructions.md

 ---

 During the course we will use **Python3** and [`Xsuite`](https://xsuite.readthedocs.io/en/latest/).

 `Xsuite` is a collection python packages for the simulation of the beam dynamics in particle accelerators.

 > **Important:** we kindly ask you to go through this document **before coming** to CAS, such as to **prepare yourself**  for the course.
-We will explain in the following sections how to install all necessary software on **your laptop**. **A basic knowledge of Python is assumed**.
+We will explain in the following sections how to install all necessary software on your laptop. **A basic knowledge of Python is assumed**.
 If you are not familiar with Python, you can find a few resources to fill the gap in the following sections.
 Do not worry about the theory of Accelerator Linear Optics for the moment (it will be discussed in details during the school), just focus on Python and the installation.

 After [a short introduction](#a-very-short-introduction-to-python), we will focus on the [software setup](#software-setup).
-Finally, in [appendix](#appendix-python-packages) you will find links and cheatsheets for the most common Python packages that will be used during the course.
+Finally, in [appendix](#appendix-python-packages), you will find links and cheatsheets for the most common Python packages that will be used during the course.